 The September / October 2019 issue of Outdoor Indiana carries a story on Indiana Trails’ involvement in developing the Panhandle Pathway, a rail trail in Pulaski and Cass Counties.
 The article describes the process of converting the railroad into a trail, with input from Indiana Trails President, Richard Vonnegut.
 To read, pick up the most recent issue of Outdoor Indiana at your local park, or subscribe to Outdoor Indiana at the DNR website.

 INDIANA TRAILS PRESIDENT MENTIONED IN BICYCLE INDIANA ARTICLE

 The 2019 Resource Guide published by Bicycle Indiana, has an article, “Nine Days Out” that mentions how the author, Mark A. Yeaton, bicycles USBR #35 from Louisville to Michigan.
 Before his ride, he reaches out to Indiana Trails President, Richard Vonnegut, to discover more about USBR #35, and even meets with Mr. Vonnegut when he passes through Indianapolis.
 The article is a wonderful description of his adventures as he rides USBR #35 through Indiana.

 GOVERNOR HOLCOMB NAMES FIRST NEXT LEVEL TRAILS RECIPIENTS

-On May 2nd, Governor Holcomb named the recipients of the first round of Next Level Trails grant recipients.
-You can view the speech to the left, or click here to read more.
+On May 2nd, 2019 Governor Holcomb named the recipients of the first round of Next Level Trails grant recipients.
+You can view the speech to the right, or click here to read more.

 INDIANA TRAILS HAS A NEW WEBSITE

 Welcome to our new website.
 It is quite a milestone for us.
 We hope you like the new look!
 Over the next few months, we will be transitioning information to the new format, including updated trail, route, and map information.
-If you can't find the information you are looking for, you can visit the old site by clicking here.
+The old site is no longer active.